shahdHesham13/Python-Projects/README.md

-# Python Projects
+# Python Practice Playground

-This repository will contain simple and basic Python projects as part of my learning and practice journey. trying to improve my Python skills through hands-on exercises.
+This repository will contain a collection of simple, diverse, random but purposeful Python exercises that reflect my journey of learning and enhancing my skills through hands-on exercises.